pender/chatbot-rnn/README.md

 # chatbot-rnn
 A toy chatbot powered by deep learning and trained on data from Reddit.
+Built on TensorFlow v1.4.0 and Python v3.5.1.

 Here is a sample chat transcript (not cherry-picked).
 Lines that start with ">" are me; the lines without ">" are the chatbot's responses.

 ```
-$ python chatbot.py
+$ python3 chatbot.py
 Creating model...
 Restoring weights...

 > Hi, how are you?
- It's all good, I'm going to bed now but I'll see if I can get home tomorrow.
-I'll get back to you.
-> Don't go to bed just yet
- That's great, what do you think of me?
-> I think you're a pretty interesting conversationalist
- Thank you, I appreciate it.
-> No problem.
-What do you think of me?
- Well, you know, that's fine.
-I don't think I could get behind any of them.
+ I'm not the only one here that's having fun with you, it's all me.
+> Who else is with you?
+ Haha.
+I'm not the one who made the comment.
+I'm the one who said that and didn't think that much of anything.
-> I see.
-Is anyone asking you to get behind them?
+> Oh, I see.
- Of course not.
-I don't want to make myself look bad.
-> Yeah, I understand.
 So what's new?
- Anything that isn't childish and ignorant of yourself.
-> Do you think I'm childish and ignorant?
- Yes.
-Yes you are.
-> Why would you say that?
- I don't think you know what you are talking about.
-> But we've only just started talking!
- Yeah..
-I guess I shouldn't have gotten over it...
+ Nothing.
+I just thought it was a bit of an overreaction.
+It's been a while since I've read it.
-> It's all right.
+> It's all good
- That's not what I meant.
+ It's all good.
+It's one of those things that makes me smile :)
+> That's great.
+This is actually my demo chat, so it's nice that you're keeping things positive!
+ Thank you :)
+> You're welcome!
+It's a nice change from the way that you sometimes are...
+ *blushes* Sorry, I should have clarified that I wasn't clear.
+I apologize for my ignorance.
+> Sooo, where are you from?
+ I am from South America.
+Where you from?
+> California.
+Do you like it in South America?
+ I live in Australia, but south of Florida is one of the reasons I live in Florida.
+I've never been there, but I've never been there.
+> I see, a true citizen of the world
+ Nope, I've never heard of it.
+I just spent a lot of time there.
+> Spend a lot of time where?
+ I've never been there before, but I've heard it's about an hour and a half away.
+Maybe there's some sort of party called "Southern" but that's about it.
+> Maybe there is, that's a great observation.
+ Not to mention it's all about being from another country.
+> All right, guess I should wrap this up, nice talking with you
+ I'm not going to argue with you.
+You're doing it wrong.
+> Some might call that arguing.
+Any final words?
+ Don't do that.
+I don't need to.
  ```

 ## Get Started

-- Clone this project to your computer.

-- **Install [Tensorflow](http://www.tensorflow.org/)**.
+- **Install [Tensorflow](http://www.tensorflow.org/)** for Python 3.
 To run a pretrained model, the CPU-only installation should suffice.
 If you want to train your own models, you'll need the GPU installation of Tensorflow (and a powerful CUDA-compatible GPU).

+- Clone this project to your computer.

 ### Run my pre-trained model

-- **Download [my pre-trained model](https://drive.google.com/uc?export=download&id=0B6noVJLTV1jCT29uMzliMVVRWWM)** (201 MB).
+- **Download [my pre-trained model](https://drive.google.com/uc?id=1rRRY-y1KdVk4UB5qhu7BjQHtfadIOmMk&export=download)** (2.3 GB).
 The zip file extracts into a folder named "reddit".
 Place that folder into the "models" directory of this project.

 - **Run the chatbot**.
-Open a terminal session and run `python chatbot.py`.
+Open a terminal session and run `python3 chatbot.py`.
 Warning: this pre-trained model was trained on a diverse set of frequently off-color Reddit comments.
 It can (and eventually will) say things that are offensive, disturbing, bizarre or sexually explicit.
 It may insult minorities, it may call you names, it may accuse you of being a pedophile, it may try to seduce you.
 Please don't use the chatbot if these possibilities would distress you!

 Try playing around with the arguments to `chatbot.py` to obtain better samples: